About the Author of the SDIS, SDIS-Revised & SDIA - Marsha Luginbuehl, Ph.D., NCSP

 Only two weeks after surgery Matt's life changed drastically!
 Instead of sleeping half of the day and getting fired from many parttime jobs because he was inattentive or falling asleep on the jobs, Matt was energetic, alert, much more attentive, and less irritable and oppositional (all signs of excessive daytime sleepiness).
 When Matt had the sleep problems, he was struggling in school.
-Without correction of Matt's sleep apnea, he probably would have been on disability today!
 However, after his sleep disorder was corrected, Matt completed eight years of rigorous military service in the Marine Corps (4 years) and the Army (4 years), and then he entered the University of South Florida where he studied finance.
-He also works fulltime at a stock transfer company and successfully supports his wife and three children.
-The good news is that even though it is still a challenge today to get pediatric professionals to screen children and adolescents for sleep disorders, it is easier to get insurance companies and Medicaid to pay for the overnight sleep study and treatment because they are realizing that early intervention is much cheaper for them than the exorbant costs of later medical treatment for vehicular accidents, or many other health problems (high blood pressure, strokes, heart attacks, obesity, diabetes, some forms of cancer, and cognitive delays) caused by some of these sleep disorders.
+He now works fulltime at a stock transfer company and successfully supports his wife and three children.